Frequently asked questions

 Yes - you do still have to pay while you are on holiday to preserve your child’s place at nursery

 The Early Years Foundation Stage (EYFS) are the statutory curriculum guideline for all early years providers.
 The EYFS provides guidance and support for childcare providers in meeting the overall emotional, physical and developmental needs of all children.

 How do you keep in touch with parents?

 We value our relationships with parents and believe that it is very important to establish good parent partnerships.
 We regularly update our website to communicate helpful information to parents, we send out regular newsletters and correspondence via email and we display notices with details of any special events or activities that are taking place at nursery.

 Who should I talk to if I have a problem?

 Should you have a problem, however big or small, your child’s key person and/or nursery manager will always be available to talk to.

 What happens if my child is upset or won’t settle?

 No child will ever be left distressed at any time.
-A few tears on separation from a parent can easily be overcome but if a child became very distressed, and staff were unable to comfort or distract them, then parents would of course be contacted.
+A few tears on separation from a parent can easily be overcome, but if a child became very distressed, and staff could not comfort or distract them, then parents would be contacted.